 Forensic Psychology is readily acknowledged as one of the fastest growing areas of psychology in the world.
 Psychologists are now involved significantly in policing, judicial procedures and correctional processes.
 The term 'forensic' literally means 'of or used in law courts' (Australian Oxford Paperback Dictionary).
 The phrase 'psychology and the justice system', however, is now used more generally to describe the different ways in which psychology and law intersect - namely the psychology of the law, psychology in the law, and psychology by the law.
 By its very nature the study of psychology and law draws from a wide multidisciplinary base for the application of specialised knowledge.
 As a student of this discipline area, you will need a broad introductory appreciation of (and a critical perspective on) what the study of psychology involves.

-This unit is designed to introduce students to the theory and practice of good policy making.
-It will provide you with a foundation to understand the context of public policy making and the process by which good policy is made.
-Understanding how good policy-making happens helps prepare students to work in a government agency, or to work more effectively in non-governmental roles concerning law and justice.
-In addition to providing a conceptual overview of the structures and functions of government, this unit works through the policy cycle, enabling you to develop basic skills in effective written communication practices of policy writing.
+This unit is designed to introduce students to the practice and theorising of politics and policy making.
+It will provide you with a foundation to understand the people, systems and structures that influence how our government works.
+Understanding political dynamics and how good policy-making happens helps prepare students to work in government agencies, or to work more effectively in non-governmental roles concerning law and justice.
+In addition to providing a conceptual overview of the structures and functions of government, this unit introduces students to the practical elements of policy-making enabling you to develop basic political communication skills.

 The study of deviance engages with fundamental aspects of criminology and justice studies, such as the making and breaking of laws, responses to rule and law breaking, and the analysis of issues pertaining to marginalised social groups and activities.
 Drawing on problem solving skills and interpretive traditions in the social sciences, the unit encourages students to think critically about "deviance" (often manifesting as a social problem or contested behaviour), asking why some activities, sub-cultures and social groups are considered deviant and others not across various historical and cultural contexts.
 The unit also examines social and legal responses to managing and controlling deviance and engages with important issues of social justice and discrimination.
 The scope and concerns of the unit make it broadly accessible to students and the unit's focus on real world social problems will appeal to a broad cross-section of QUT's student market.